-Grays Harbor College's accreditation was reaffirmed in 2019 based on its Spring 2019 Year-Seven Mission Fulfillment and Sustainability Evaluation.
+Grays Harbor College's accreditation was reaffirmed in 2019 based on its spring 2019 Year-Seven Mission Fulfillment and Sustainability Evaluation.
 This visit resulted in five recommendations that required improvement:

-- The Commission recommends that Grays Harbor College develop a realistic financial forecasting plan to include evaluation of financial resources to ensure short term solvency and anticipate longterm obligations.
-This process should include appropriate opportunities for participation by college constituencies. - The Commission recommends that Grays Harbor College expedite the process for development and utilization of regular and documented review, with revision as necessary, of policies, particularly those related to financial planning, budget development, and oversight and management of financial resources. - 3.
+- 1. The Commission recommends that Grays Harbor College develop a realistic financial forecasting plan to include evaluation of financial resources to ensure short term solvency and anticipate long-term obligations.
+This process should include appropriate opportunities for participation by college constituencies. - 2.
+The Commission recommends that Grays Harbor College expedite the process for development and utilization of regular and documented review, with revision as necessary, of policies, particularly those related to financial planning, budget development, and oversight and management of financial resources. - 3.
 The Commission recommends that Grays Harbor College integrate the multiple planning processes to facilitate prioritization of resource allocation and the use of institutional capacity. - 4.
-The Commission recommends that Grays Harbor College fully implement student learning outcomes assessment across all degrees and programs, including the general education program, and use the assessment results to inform planning and improvement. - The Commission recommends that Grays Harbor College engage in systematic, participatory, selfreflective assessment of its accomplishments, and documents and evaluates its planning processes to ensure institutional effectiveness.
+The Commission recommends that Grays Harbor College fully implement student learning outcomes assessment across all degrees and programs, including the general education program, and use the assessment results to inform planning and improvement. - 5.
+The Commission recommends that Grays Harbor College engage in systematic, participatory, selfreflective assessment of its accomplishments, and documents and evaluates its planning processes to ensure institutional effectiveness.

-In 2020, the Commission accepted the College's ad-hoc report (without visit) on Recommendation #1 fulfilling this recommendation.
+In 2020, the Commission accepted the College's ad-hoc report-without visit-on Recommendation #1 fulfilling this recommendation.
 The other four recommendations are addressed in the addendum at the end of this report.
-Since its comprehensive visit in 2019, GHC has also submitted three Financial Resource Review reports to The Commission in fall 2019, fall 2020, and fall 2021.
-The fall 2019 and fall 2020 reports were subsequently accepted, fall 2021 has been submitted and is awaiting Commission review.
+Since its comprehensive visit in 2019, Grays Harbor College (GHC) has also submitted three Financial Resource Review reports to The Northwest Commission in fall 2019, fall 2020, and fall 2021.
+The fall 2019 and fall 2020 reports were subsequently accepted, while fall 2021 has been submitted and GHC is awaiting notification on this report.